Bodyweight Training for Athletes

 What were their “normal strength levels”?

-If these kids weren’t gonna do it on their own, I was gonna lay the law down on them, plain and simple…. well, simple, but NOT easy.
+If these kids weren't gonna do this extra Herschel Walker style training on their own, I was gonna lay the law down on them, plain and simple.... well, simple, but NOT easy.

 Maybe according to their Coaches and the program they followed in their high school weight room they were strong, but… they were missing the boat, BIG time.
 Athletes MUST be able to maneuver their own body with control and ease.

-I decided that I was gonna make the first 4 weeks or these BIG athletes training regime focused around bodyweight training, sled work, some simple kettlebell drills (farmer walks, clean & press, swings) and aggressive conditioning using met-cons with sledge hammers, bodyweight exercises, jumping rope, sprints, sled work, etc.
+I decided that I was gonna make the first 4 weeks for these BIG athletes training program to be focused around bodyweight training, sled work, some simple kettlebell drills (farmer walks, clean & press, swings) and aggressive conditioning using met-cons with sledge hammers, bodyweight exercises, jumping rope, sprints, sled work, etc.

-I didn’t give two shits how much they could squat, bench or deadlift.
-They couldn’t get through our warm up without being exhausted and useless.
+They couldn't get through our warm up without being exhausted and useless for the rest of the workout.
 I was DONE with strong and useless athletes.

-When an athletes asks me if Bodyweight Bodybuilding will be suitable for his sport I tell em’ immediately, “Hells Yea, SON!”
+When an athletes asks me if Bodyweight Bodybuilding will be suitable for his sport I tell em' immediately, "ABSOLUTELY, 100%!!"

 These Bodyweight Bodybuilding workouts center around everything an athlete needs: